How to Rename Network Adapters in Windows 11

-This post shows students and new users how to change or rename network adapters in Windows 11.
+This article provides instructions on how to change or rename network adapters in Windows 11.

-Windows has always allowed you to rename network adapters.
-However, in Windows 11, the process is simple and quick and can be done from the main System settings pane with few clicks.
+In Windows 11, renaming network adapters is a quick and simple process that can be done easily from the main System settings pane with just a few clicks.

-Renaming network adapters in Windows 11 can help identify and manage network connections on your computer.
-You can easily recognize and differentiate between multiple adapters and configurations by giving your network adapter a custom name.
+Renaming network adapters in Windows 11 allows for easier identification and management of network connections on your computer.
+By assigning a custom name to each network adapter, you can easily recognize and differentiate between multiple adapters and configurations.

 To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:

-Windows Settings pane should look similar to the image below.
-In Windows Settings, click Network & internet, and select Advanced network settings on the right pane of your screen, as shown in the image below.
+In the Windows Settings, click on Network & Internet, then select Advanced network settings on the right side of your screen.

 On the Ethernet settings pane, select and expand the ether adapter you want to rename.
 You can expand it by clicking the download arrow in the image below.